mdiebolt/clog/source/clog.coffee.md

 A simple static analysis tool for CoffeeScript source code.
-Leverages CoffeeScript compiler, walking over all tokens in a file and weighting the code based on a number of heuristics corresponding to the token type.
+Leverages CoffeeScript compiler, walking over all tokens in a file and weighing the code based on a number of heuristics corresponding to the token type.

     execSync = require "execSync"